What should I do if my luggage is delayed, lost or damaged? | KRDO

 It’s enough to give anyone already nervous about the chaos in the skies yet another reason to pop an antacid: the prospect of delayed, lost or damaged baggage.

 The concern is valid.
-Especially when an epic winter storm sweeps across the land the week before Christmas.
+Especially when an epic winter storm sweeps across the land and one airline has a complete meltdown.
 Handing over checked suitcases can almost feel like a leap of faith in circumstances like that.

-Scott Keyes, the founder of flight deals and travel advice site Scott’s Cheap Flights, said he’s encouraging people not to let news of baggage issues put them off their flights and vacations.

-“Every bag that gets lost is a huge disruption for the people whose bag that is — and I certainly don’t want to downplay that — but I do want folks to have the proper perspective that in the vast majority cases, your flight is going to fly and your checked bag is going to arrive,” he told CNN Travel.

 In the meantime, you’re not totally powerless.
 There are things you can do and strategies you can take to help avoid or at least minimize the impact of lost and delayed luggage.

-Note: This article was first published in August 2022 and is updated periodically.